ashwinkumar12345/apache-kafka-intro/README.md

 - Each consumer within a group reads from exclusive partitions
 <img width="690" alt="8" src="https://user-images.githubusercontent.com/4720428/55285816-c8504d00-5347-11e9-83d5-a8f9cb9d5601.png">

-- Consumer offsets - Kafka stores offsets at which a consumer group has been reading, checkpointing or bookmarking
+- Consumer offsets - Kafka stores offsets at which a consumer group has been reading, checkpointing, or bookmarking
-- The offsets are commited live in a topic named __consumer_offsets
+- The offsets are commited live into a topic named __consumer_offsets
 - When a consumer in a group has processed data recieved data from Kafka , it commits the offsets
 - This is done because if a consumer goes down , it will be able to read back from where it left off
-- Kafka Bootstrap Server - means you pnly have to connect to one broker and you are automatically connected to the entire Kafka cluster
+- Kafka Bootstrap Server - You pnly have to connect to one broker and you are automatically connected to the entire Kafka cluster
 - Zookeeper - Keeps a list of all brokers.
 If a broker goes down it enables election of a new leader
 - Kafka cannot work without Zookeeper
 <img width="635" alt="9" src="https://user-images.githubusercontent.com/4720428/55285971-4ca3cf80-534a-11e9-9ba3-e03a2f8064c4.png">